 Souper Bowl of Caring is youth across the nation working to fight hunger and poverty in their own communities around the time of the Super Bowl football game.

 In the weeks leading up to or on Super Bowl Sunday, young people take up a collection (many use a soup pot), asking for one dollar or one item of food for people in need.
 They give 100% of their donation directly to the local hunger-relief charity of their choice.

 More than $100 million has been collected since the movement began in 1990!
 Help us grow this movement and tackle hunger in America!

 The Love Kitchen provides a hot and nutritious meal for anyone who walks through their door from 11:30 a.m. - 1:00 p.m.
 Monday thru Friday.
 They proudly serve the White Mountain communities of both Navajo and Apache counties.

 Another heartbeat of their mission is distributing food boxes weekly as food is available.
 Distribution is on Wednesday's from 11:30 a.m. - 12:30 p.m.
 This service is provided with assistance from partner agencies like United Food Bank and Feeding America, and those in our community who hold food drives.

-Each Sunday, congregants will find a special table in Fellowship Hall (look for the balloons) where you will find note cards provided by our deacons, for the purpose of sending words of compassion and encouragement to our members and friends whose personal concerns have been raised during our Sunday morning worship service or through the prayer chain.
-The deacons will even put a stamp on the envelop and mail the note for you!
+Each Sunday, congregants will find a special table in Fellowship Hall (look for the balloons) where you will find note cards provided by our Deacons.
+The purpose is to send words of compassion and encouragement to our members and friends whose personal concerns have been raised during our Sunday morning worship service or through the prayer chain.
+The Deacons will even put a stamp on the envelop and mail the note for you!
 Check it out, and THANK YOU DEACONS for creating new opportunities to stay in touch with our church family.

 Tuesdays 10-11:30 am - Presbyterian Women's Group (May -September only)